MarcelSunyer/Project_Flutter/README.md

 # Project_Flutter

 Welcome to our collaborative Flutter project!
 Our goal is to create a feature-rich mobile application using Flutter and integrating it with a web API.
-This project, designed for groups of 2 to 4 members, encompasses both Task 2 and Task 3, contributing 30% to the overall course grade.

 ## Key Objectives
 - **Web API Integration:** The application will interact with a web API.